 Put Your Greenhouse to Use

 The vanilla orchid, like most orchids, grows best in bright filtered shade and high humidity.
 Think of the native jungle habitat of the vanilla orchid; you must replicate this as well as possible using a combination of temperature controls and pampering mists and irrigation.
-Ideal temperatures are between 60-70 degrees F at night, and 80-95 degrees F during the day.
+Ideal temperatures are between 60 to 70 F at night and 80 to 95 F during the day.
 The plants are not frost tolerant, which means those who don't live in a tropical climate must use a greenhouse to rear the plants.

 Start your vanilla orchid in a mixture of half bark and half potting mix.
 This is slightly more dense and heavy than most orchid growing media.
 Your cutting or small starter plant will need this combination of excellent drainage and nutrients to nourish the plant while the vine develops.
 After the vine develops its epiphytic roots, it will no longer depend on the roots in the potting mix.
 Patience is a requirement for those who wish to harvest vanilla pods, as the plants take anywhere from three to five years from cuttings to flower production.

 Fertilize your vanilla orchid every two weeks during the spring and summer with an orchid fertilizer.
-Mist your plant regularly and make every effort to keep an 80% humidity level.
+Mist your plant regularly and make every effort to keep an 80 percent humidity level.

 Hand-pollinate the flowers in the late morning with a chopstick.
 Remove pollen from the stamen of one flower and place it on the stigma of another flower.
 If you are able to allow pollinating insects access to your greenhouse, your chances of successful pollination may increase.
 Flowers that have pollinated will wither on the vine rather than falling off within a day.
 Small green pods will form within a week, eventually elongating into six-inch pods, and are ready to harvest in nine to 10 months.